kjanat/ChatLogger-API/README.md

 #### Local Development

-For development (with auto-restart):
+For development with auto-restart using nodemon:

 ```bash
 npm run dev
 ```

-For production:
+For production environment:

 ```bash
 npm start